Yemen's Saudi-backed government rejects U.N. troops in Hodeidah city

 It could also accept the transfer of port revenues to the central bank in Hodeidah instead of routing them to Aden, the Hadi government’s temporary base, the minister said.

+Soaring prices have put basic commodities out of reach for millions of Yemenis.
+The central bank has struggled to pay public sector wages on which many depend as foreign exchange reserves dwindle.

+The U.N. is working with the International Monetary Fund and other partners to reunite the central bank after Hadi’s government moved it from Sanaa to Aden in 2016.

-The U.N. is seeking agreement on a ceasefire in Hodeidah as well as other confidence-building measures such as re-opening Sanaa airport during the talks, which have already announced agreement on a prisoner swap.
+The U.N. is seeking agreement on a ceasefire in Hodeidah and other confidence-building steps such as re-opening Sanaa airport after a deal was reached on a prisoner swap.

+Another sticking point is a transitional governing body.
+Hadi’s government insists the Houthis disarm first while the movement says this would require agreement on a unity government and timeframe for the transitional period.

+“The first step to be taken in order to achieve peace in Yemen is that they should hand back arms, ammunitions and missiles,” Yamani said.

+A U.N. source said Griffiths is hoping for agreement on a ceasefire in Hodeidah and Taiz, Yemen’s third largest city, at this round while the rest of the issues can be tackled at another round in early 2019.

-Prospects for the peace talks have risen as Western nations, some of which supply arms and intelligence to the Sunni Muslim coalition, press for an end to the war that has killed tens of thousands of people and left more than 8 million facing famine.
+Prospects for the talks have risen as Western nations, some of which supply arms and intelligence to the Sunni Muslim coalition, press for an end to the war that has killed tens of thousands of people and left more than 8 million facing famine.

 The conflict, seen widely in the region as a proxy war between Riyadh and Tehran, has come under increased scrutiny after the Oct.
 2 murder of Saudi journalist Jamal Khashoggi at the kingdom’s Istanbul consulate that drew global condemnation.

-The alliance intervened in the civil war in 2015 to restore Hadi’s government but has faced military stalemate since seizing the southern port city of Aden the same year.
+The alliance intervened in the civil war in 2015 to restore Hadi’s government but has faced military stalemate since seizing Aden the same year.

-Editing by Ghaida Ghantous; editing by David Stamp
+Editing by Ghaida Ghantous and David Stamp